fileames/Trivia-Game/README.md

 # Trivia Game with React

-Game can be played on: https://fileames-trivia.netlify.com/
+Game can be played on: https://esb-trivia.netlify.com/

-### Bonus Features implemented
+### Features implemented

 - Difficulty Selection
 - Usage of Lottie Animation